 Triadic patent family

 see Patent family

 Trilateral Offices

 the European Patent Office, the Japan Patent Office and the United States Patent and Trademark Office.

 Trilateral patent family

 see Patent family

-Trilateral Statistical Report
+Trilateral Statistical report

-a report on patent statistics that is published jointly each year by European Patent Office, Japan Patent Office and United States Patent and Trademark Office.
-The report is available both in hard copy form and on the web (trilateral web server).
-The web version (only) contains additional annexes with information on historical statistics and this glossary of terms.
+See Four Office Statistics Report.

 United States Patent and Trademark Office (USPTO)

 As an agency of the United States Department of Commerce, the primary services provided by the USPTO are examining patent and trademark applications and disseminating patent and trademark information.

+U.S. patent classification system

+an official patent classification system used and maintained by the United States Patent and Trademark Office (USPTO), that contains more than 400 classes.

 Unobviousness

 see Inventive step

 Utility

-EPO/JPO see Industrial applicability
+EPO/JPO /KIPO see Industrial applicability

+USPTO

-USPTO an invention has a well-established utility if (i) a person of ordinary skill in the art would immediately appreciate why the invention is useful based on the characteristics of the invention (e.g., properties or applications of a product or process), and (ii) the utility is specific, substantial, and credible.
+an invention has a well-established utility if (i) a person of ordinary skill in the art would immediately appreciate why the invention is useful based on the characteristics of the invention (e.g., properties or applications of a product or process), and (ii) the utility is specific, substantial, and credible.

 Utility model

 an exclusive right granted for an invention, which allows the right holder to prevent others from commercially using the protected invention, without his authorization, for a limited period of time.
 In its basic definition, which may vary from one country (where such protection is available) to another, a utility model is similar to a patent.
 In fact, utility models are sometimes referred to as "petty patents" or "innovation patents."

 Utility patent

+USPTO

-USPTO may be granted to anyone who invents or discovers any new, useful, and nonobvious process, machine, article of manufacture, or composition of matter, or any new and useful improvement thereof.
+may be granted to anyone who invents or discovers any new, useful, and nonobvious process, machine, article of manufacture, or composition of matter, or any new and useful improvement thereof.

 Withdrawal

+EPO

 an application is withdrawn either on request of the applicant or by decision of the Office to consider the application to be withdrawn because the applicant fails to reply in due time to a communication by the Office or fails to pay a fee.
 Under some conditions, the proceedings may be resumed.

+JPO/ KIPO

-JPO an applicant can withdraw his/her application voluntarily.
+an applicant can withdraw his/her application voluntarily.

+USPTO

-USPTO nonprovisional applications may be withdrawn from issue at the initiative of the Office or upon a grantable petition by an applicant.
+non-provisional applications may be withdrawn from issue at the initiative of the Office or upon a grantable petition by an applicant.
 A PCT application becomes withdrawn, and processing of the application is discontinued, either upon written notice by the applicant or by virtue of a declaration by the relevant office or authority.
 See also Abandonment.

 World Intellectual Property Organization (WIPO)

 an international organization dedicated to helping to ensure that the rights of creators and owners of intellectual property are protected worldwide and that inventors and authors are, thus, recognized and rewarded for their ingenuity.
 WIPO administers the Patent Cooperation Treaty (PCT).

-ACRONYMS

-BEST Bringing Examination and Search Together

-DOCDB DOCumentation DataBase

-EPC European Patent Convention

-EPO European Patent Office / European Patent Organisation

-EP European Patent

-INPIT National Center for Industrial Property Information and Training

-IPC International Patent Classification

-IPE International Preliminary Examination

-IPEA International Preliminary Examining Authority

-IP Intellectual Property

-ISA International Searching Authority

-JPO Japan Patent Office

-PCT Patent Cooperation Treaty

-TSR Trilateral Statistical Report

-USA United States of America

-USPTO United States Patent and Trademark Office

-WIPO World Intellectual Property Organization